cko-recruitment/payment-gateway-challenge-go/README.md

 ## Documentation
 Please document your key design considerations and assumptions made when the test is performed as a take away exercise.

+### Swagger

+This template uses [Swaggo](github.com/swaggo/swag) to autodocument the API and create a Swagger spec.
+The Swagger UI is available at `http://localhost:8080/swagger/index.html`.

 ## Implementation considerations
 We expect the following with each submission:
 - Code must compile